Lukas-max/AuctioShop-backend/README.md

 Also if we ran out of the items that a client wants to purchase, we send him a ResponseException that we ran out of products.

 ### User Controller
-It's mainly for registering new users.
+User register, deleting users and fetching user data.
 The user data validation is on the front end side and here.
 Before adding a user we check if the user has set id or the username and email are in the database.
 If so we throw a exception that is visible on the front end side.
-We can also get all users or all customer orders.

 ### Exception handling
 Localy we use ResponseStatusException, and besides that for validation we have our own custom ResponseEntityExceptionHandler, that overrides handleMethodArgumentNotValid with custom exception message.
 And OrderNotFound exception when asking for order that does not yet exist.